coderefinery/research-software-engineering/content/sharing-reusing.md

 ## Exercise Sharing-2: Licensing situations

-Consider some common licensing situations:
+Consider some common licensing situations.
+If you are part of an exercise group, discuss these with others:
 1. What is the StackOverflow license for code you copy and paste?
 2. A journal requests that you release your software during publication.
 You have copied a portion of the code from another package, which you have forgotten.